Nutella STUFFED Chocolate Chip Cookies.

 - Scoop a large spoonful of cookie dough (1.5 Tbsp), pressing it flat into the palm of your hand.
 It should fully cover your entire palm.
 Try not to over-work the dough at this point, and work quickly so the dough doesn't warm up too much.

 - Place the funny looking Nutella, dough packets on your parchment lined cookie sheet.
+Make sure you give them ample room, they are big cookies!

 - Once all the cookies are formed, refrigerate them for a good 30 minutes.
 DON'T skip this step.
 If you do, your cookies will over spread, and you'll have very large, very flat cookies with a thin line of Nutella in the center instead of a thick, creamy center.

-- While the dough is setting in the fridge, preheat your oven to 350° F. Because the cookies are so big (I get about 14 from this recipe), make sure you give them ample room on your cookie sheet.
+- While the dough is setting in the fridge, preheat your oven to 350° F.